Viking Medallions and Pendants

 Lur horns are huge bronze horns used for signaling down the fjord or from ship to ship.
 They sound a little like Alpine horns.
 The low pitch travels great distances.
 The Danish National Museum has the sound of these horns piped into one of the Viking exhibits.
 The sound is deep and eerie.
 It's guaranteed to send shivers up your spine!
 You really wouldn't want to live in a lonely Irish coastal village, and hear that sound from the sea on a foggy morning!
 Here's one that was found in peat bog in Denmark, and is currently in the Nationalmuseet, Copenhagen.

 These are also cast in Danish Fine silver in Denmark.
 The single horns are out of stock.
-The small double horns are $8.50 (about .6" tall) and the large double horns are out of stock as well.

 Again, don't forget to check out the most important Norse Pendant, the Thor's Hammer, which has its own page.